Year 11 - Preparing for the Future

 Year 11 Post 16 options – preparing for the future

-On Thursday 20 October Year 11 students from The Deepings School took part in a number of activities to learn more about their choices at the end of the academic year.
+On Wednesday 7 November Year 11 students from The Deepings School took part in a number of activities to learn more about their choices at the end of the academic year.

-Mrs Linda Taylor, Careers Manager at the school said: “We would like to thank all the organisations who arranged activities and gave up their time to provide a good range of impartial and up-to-date information, advice and guidance.
-Our aim is to ensure that students can make informed decisions about the progression route that is right for them and highlight some excellent opportunities for developing skills that will help them develop into well-rounded citizens.
+Mrs Taylor, Careers Lead at the school said: “We would like to thank all the organisations who arranged activities and gave up their time to provide a good range of impartial and up-to-date information, advice and guidance.
+Our aim is to ensure that students can make informed decisions about the progression route that is right for them and highlight some excellent opportunities for developing skills that will help students develop into well-rounded citizens.

 We also provided an overview of all the options, plus opportunities to speak with colleges and other external organisations at our post 16 parents’ information evening, which took place the same day and would like to thank our parents and carers for their continued support”